UK HR Health and Wellness CSA Program

 We believe being in a Farm Share (CSA) should be fun - and we prioritize communication, quality, and diversity.
 We provide weekly newsletters and use social media to provide our members with new recipes and storage tips so they can get the best out of every share.

-Conveniently located in London, KY, Ford and Amanda Waterstrat own and operate a first-generation family farm that produces a wide variety of USDA certified organic, high quality produce grown in an environmentally sensitive manner.
+Ford and Amanda Waterstrat own and operate a first-generation family farm that produces a wide variety of USDA certified organic, high quality produce grown in an environmentally sensitive manner.
 They offer individuals, families and businesses highly customizable, nutritious and delicious farm shares that are easy to pick up and are backed with a 100% satisfaction guarantee.
 Ford and Amanda have a passion to help people eat better, reduce food waste and improve their overall health and well-being.

 Sustainable Harvest Farm strives to provide their customers with peace of mind knowing their produce is grown locally in a manner that enhances our ecosystem yet ensures food safety.